top of page

 their crop sale data and earn rewards

 Each data unit represents the price at which a crop was sold, captured through the submission of a sales receipt issued by the agricultural market.
-These receipts contain crucial information such as the market name, crop name, variety, quantity, price, and receipt number.
-This data undergoes a validation process by both our team and other users.
-Contributors are rewarded with tokens (our in-app currency) for each successfully validated receipt.
+These receipts contain crucial information such as the market name, crop name, variety, quantity, price, and trader name.
+This data undergoes a validation process by other users.
+Contributors are rewarded with access to price data submitted by other users.
+For example, by contributing five receipts, a user can see prices of one agricultural market for one year.

 Total Data Units Contributed to Date